hayesgm/hyperbuffs/README.md

     end
     ```

+  5. That's all, run your app and view the endpoint.

+    ```bash
+    $ mix phx.server
+    $ curl localhost:4000/ping
+    {"timestamp":1509119708}
+    ```

 ### Actions

 Actions in Hyperbuffs try to follow an RPC model where you have a declared input and you return a declared output.
-Hyperbuffs will ensure that the input and output can be either JSON or Protobufs based on the Content-Type and Accept headers respectively.
+Hyperbuffs will ensure that the input and output can be either JSON or Protobufs based on the `Content-Type` and `Accept` headers respectively.

 That said, you still have access to `conn` and can render traditionally as well.
 Here's a few examples: